 - Assorted desserts

-Boat trip on the Danube River with dinner included
+4. Boat trip on the Danube with dinner included

-This option is available from a price of $ 21 per person and lets you enjoy a ride along the Danube and dinner with live music for about two hours.
-It is ideal if you want to spend a pleasant time without obsessing about taking pictures of the monuments, otherwise, you will miss the experience of dinner and live music.
+This option is available from a price of 18 euros per person and has the attraction of being able to enjoy a tour of the Danube and dinner with live music for about two hours.
+It is ideal if you want to spend a pleasant time without obsessing about taking pictures of the monuments, otherwise you will miss the experience of dinner and live music.